-Applicants must submit official transcripts from each college or university attended, listing all courses taken, grades and degrees earned, and dates of graduation to the Office of Graduate Admissions.
-If an application is submitted prior to the conferral of an applicant's bachelor's degree or equivalent, admitted students will be required to submit their official, final transcripts prior to their arrival at FIT.
+The expected standard for the cumulative undergraduate grade point average is 3.0 on a 4.0 scale or the equivalent.
+Applicants from institutions based in the United States must submit official transcripts from each college or university attended, listing all courses taken, grades and degrees earned, and dates of graduation to the Office of Graduate Admissions.
+If you submit your application prior to the conferral of your bachelor's degree or equivalent, you will be required to submit your official, final transcripts prior to your arrival at FIT.

-Transcripts must be mailed directly from the college/university registrar OR sent electronically from services such as eSCRIP-SAFE, Parchment, and National Student Clearinghouse.
+Transcripts must be sent directly from the college/university registrar OR sent electronically by the college/university from services such as eSCRIP-SAFE, Parchment, and National Student Clearinghouse.
 (Current/Former FIT students need not request academic transcripts from FIT; these will be supplied by internal procedures.)